 Generally, if you are emancipated, your parents are no longer responsible to provide you a home, support you financially or pay your bills.
 Instead, you are responsible for your own support.

 The law is complicated.
-It assumes that parents will make decisions that are best for their children.
+It assumes that parents make decisions that are best for their children.
 That includes the decision that a child has the maturity to live independently, even though the child is not yet 18 years old.
-On the other hand, parents are not supposed to abandon their children and laws exist to protect children from abuse and neglect.
-Children who cannot live with their parents still have the right to a safe place to live, medical and mental health care and an education.
+On the other hand, parents are not supposed to abandon their children.
+Laws exist to protect children from abuse and neglect.
+Children who can’t live with their parents still have the right to a safe place to live, medical and mental health care and an education.

-A lawyer can help you understand your legal options and help you achieve your goals.
+A lawyer can help you understand your legal options and help you with your goals.
 For legal help contact the Youth Law Project at 612-332-1441.